tedmoore/schelp2/docs/Classes/NodeProxy.md

 ### Other ways to set or change the sources
 ### `prime`
 Set source without starting the synth.
-To start it, [#-send](#-send) can be used later.
+To start it, [send](#send) can be used later.
 Running synths are released and proxy is initialized if still neutral.
 ### `add`
 Add a new source to the present ones
 ### `removeAt`